Skip to main content

 STAY HEALTHY – STAY CONNECTED

 At Tucson Wellness MD, we frequently get asked about injectable treatments like Botox, Dysport, Daxxify, and dermal fillers.
-When done right, these treatments can deliver amazing results, but in the wrong hands, they can lead to botched outcomes, complications, and even health risks.
+Injectable treatments are generally considered safe when administered by licensed and properly trained medical professionals; however, all medical procedures carry potential risks.

 Here’s are 6 reasons why it’s crucial to trust only highly qualified, experienced professionals with your injectables: